ahyouish/ahyouish/README.md

 - 👋 Hi, I’m @ahyouish
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning Electronics and Computer 4 year Btech course.
+- 🌱 I’m currently learning Electronics and Computer Engineering (4 year Btech course).
 - 📫 How to reach me : gmail - ayush.roshny@gmail.com
-- ⚡ Fun fact: Nothing 😌
+- ⚡ Fun fact: It is there for you somewhere...
+Whatever it is.

 <!---
 ahyouish/ahyouish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.